monktastic/evil/index.md

 Contempt (for a person) is the feeling that you're fundamentally better than someone.
 Not just that you hold better views, or act better, but are *intrinsically* better.
 For example, you see "bad people" as fundamentally morally defective—unlike you.
 It's not necessarily a conscious belief, but a feeling.

 There is a profound sense in which you are fundamentally the _same_ as everyone else [see "inner light"].
 This isn't realized fully until enlightenment, but everyone can sense it at some level at all times.
-That's why certain literature [3] speaks to us so powerfully.
+That's why certain literature [^literature] speaks to us so powerfully.
 Contempt is a way to hide this fact from yourself, and is thus self-deceptive.

 You may not be able to detect it in yourself, but others can—even if only subconsciously.
 They know the game you're playing, so they can't help but see _you_ as a "bad person" and feel compelled to fight your evil in return.
 You act dismayed by this recalcitrance, but you were secretly _intending_ to provoke it, because it proves your superiority and licenses righteous escalation.